EvanthiaLefa/TechPro_Final_Project/db/README.md

 # Database Final_Project

 ## Description
-The database consissts from four tables.
+The database consists from four tables.
 1. people table
 2. items table
 3. order table wich contain reference to people table and used to create order per people